cs10/Alonzo/README.md

 This version is designed to be deployed on Heroku.

 ## Cool Story, Bro But I want X
 Sure, make a pull request!
-Don't push directly to master even if you can...
+Don't push directly to master even if you can avoid it.

 ## Setup Alonzo
 Alonzo is designed to be deployed on Heroku and connected to HipChat.
 This will give the basics of getting up to speed with Alonzo.
 Alonzo has already gone through initial deployments, so it should be easy to update.